 • Repeat the process for all other unresponsive applications.

-If you can’t access Task Manager for some reason, press and hold the power button to initiate a hard shutdown.
+If you can’t access the Task Manager for some reason, press and hold the power button to initiate a hard shutdown.

 Your Windows 10 or Windows 11 computer may be infected with malicious software.
 If that’s the case, follow the steps in Method 5 below to remove the malware.